LANL-Seismoacoustics/pisces/docs/source/tutorial.queries.md

     Site, Affil, Origin = ps.get_tables(session.bind, ['global.site','global.affiliation', 'global.origin'], base=Base)

-`Base` is the parent class for all pre-defined table prototypes that come with Pisces.
+`Base` is the parent class for all pre-defined table prototypes in a given schema that comes with Pisces.

 ---